- Getting started

 - Enter "Mapbox" in the search menu and press enter.

-- Click the Add button next to the Mapbox option to add it to your Power BI report.
-It will appear as a blue Mapbox logo on your visualizations toolbar.
+- Click the Add button next to the Mapbox visual option to add it to your Power BI report.
+It will appear as a blue Mapbox logo on the Visualizations toolbar.

 Click on the Mapbox icon in the Visualizations pane to add a new visualization to your report.
 While customizing your visualization, you'll work in both the Fields and Format panels within the Visualizations pane: